LaGracia/cat-clicker/README.md

 As always, I completed this project mainly by learning from others in the Udacity discussion forum, so thanks to all who posted questions and answered them there.
 My JS comments include where I found the solutions to the most difficult aspects of each quiz.

+P.S.
+I used pictures of cats returned from Google searches, so some or all of these may be copyrighted.
+No infringement intended.

 ### License

 This repository is licensed under [GitHub’s terms of service](https://help.github.com/articles/github-terms-of-service/), meaning you can view and fork it.